RCIC-UCI-Public/website-rcic/docs/source/help/faq.rst

 Who can have an account?
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Anyone with a valid UCInetID.
-Please see :ref:`start`.
+Please see :ref:`get account`.

 Who defined the policy?
 ~~~~~~~~~~~~~~~~~~~~~~~